thepower/power-docs/docs/Community/long-lived/02-transfer-node.md

 To transfer your node into another chain:

-1. Stop your node by using the following command:
+1. Stop your node by using one of the following commands:

    ```bash
    docker stop tpnode && docker rm tpnode